-Let Tegtmeier Appraisal Services, Inc. help you decide if you can get rid of your PMI
+Have equity in your home?
+Want a lower payment?
+An appraisal from Tegtmeier Appraisal Services, Inc. can help you get rid of your PMI.

-A 20% down payment is typically the standard when getting a mortgage.
-Considering the liability for the lender is generally only the remainder between the home value and the amount outstanding on the loan, the 20% provides a nice cushion against the charges of foreclosure, reselling the home, and regular value changesin the event a purchaser is unable to pay.
+It's typically inferred that a 20% down payment is the standard when buying a house.
+The lender's liability is often only the difference between the home value and the amount due on the loan, so the 20% provides a nice cushion against the expenses of foreclosure, selling the home again, and regular value variations on the chance that a purchaser is unable to pay.

-Banks were taking down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
-How does a lender manage the increased risk of the small down payment?
-The answer is Private Mortgage Insurance or PMI.
-PMI covers the lender in the event a borrower doesn't pay on the loan and the market price of the home is less than what the borrower still owes on the loan.
+Banks were working with down payments as low as 10, 5 and even 0 percent in the peak of last decade's mortgage boom.
+A lender is able to endure the increased risk of the reduced down payment with Private Mortgage Insurance or PMI.
+PMI covers the lender in the event a borrower is unable to pay on the loan and the worth of the property is less than the balance of the loan.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-The Homeowners Protection Act of 1998 makes the lenders on most loans to automatically cease the PMI when the principal balance of the loan reaches 78 percent of the original loan amount.
-The law stipulates that, at the request of the home owner, the PMI must be released when the principal amount reaches only 80 percent.
-So, smart home owners can get off the hook a little early.
+The Homeowners Protection Act of 1998 forces the lenders on nearly all loans to automatically terminate the PMI when the principal balance of the loan equals 78 percent of the initial loan amount.
+The law pledges that, upon request of the home owner, the PMI must be dropped when the principal amount reaches just 80 percent.
+So, savvy home owners can get off the hook a little early.

-It can take many years to reach the point where the principal is just 20% of the original amount borrowed, so it's necessary to know how your home has grown in value.
-After all, all of the appreciation you've achieved over time counts towards removing PMI.
-So what's the reason for paying it after the balance of your loan has dropped below the 80% threshold?
-Your neighborhood might not be adhering to the national trends and/or your home may have gained equity before things calmed down, so even when nationwide trends hint at plummeting home values, you should realize that real estate is local.
+Since it can take many years to reach the point where the principal is just 20% of the original amount of the loan, it's essential to know how your home has appreciated in value.
+After all, every bit of appreciation you've gained over the years counts towards abolishing PMI.
+So why should you pay it after the balance of your loan has dropped below the 80% mark?
+Your neighborhood might not be minding the national trends and/or your home might have gained equity before things settled down, so even when nationwide trends hint at falling home values, you should understand that real estate is local.

-An accredited, licensed real estate appraiser can help homeowners understand just when their home's equity rises above the 20% point, as it's a tough thing to know.
-It is an appraiser's job to know the market dynamics of their area.
+The difficult thing for most home owners to know is just when their home's equity rises above the 20% point.
+An accredited, licensed real estate appraiser can definitely help.
+As appraisers, it's our job to keep up with the market dynamics of our area.
 At Tegtmeier Appraisal Services, Inc., we know when property values have risen or declined.
-We're masters at determining value trends in Maineville, Warren County and surrounding areas.
-When faced with information from an appraiser, the mortgage company will usually drop the PMI with little trouble.
-At which time, the home owner can relish the savings from that point on.
+We're experts at pinpointing value trends in Maineville, Warren County and surrounding areas.
+When faced with figures from an appraiser, the mortgage company will most often remove the PMI with little effort.
+At that time, the homeowner can delight in the savings from that point on.

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: